DashanGao/Federated-Transfer-Learning-for-EEG/README.md

 ---

+## Conlusions
+We apply federated learning framework to build BCI models from multiple subjects with heterogeneous distributions.
+1. FTL preserves user **privacy** by keeping EEG data of each subject on-device.
+2. FTL achieves 6% better accuracy than other state-of-the-art DL methods in EEG-MI task, by using **spatial covariance matrix** as an input.
+3. FTL achieves the best classification accuracy over bad subjects via **transfer learning**.

+---

 ## Cite Us

 For detailed information about our work, please refer to our paper published in 42nd Annual International Conferences